 The benefit to people that we help knowing what demand is like for their skills before they head to the UK is reflected in the ease with which they find work and the time that it takes them to do so.
 They understand the importance of being open to new opportunities, know where the demand is, and tailor their CVs accordingly.

-Doesn’t take too long to find a job in London
+Doesn’t take too long to find a job and start working in London

 Once again, the relatively short time it takes to find a job in a new country is a reflection of the amount of effort that people put in before arriving.